 D1.
-The return of gas, oil, coal and electricity to public ownership will result in affordable and available electricity.
+The return of gas, oil, coal and electricity to public ownership will result in readily available electricity at reasonable prices.

 D2.
 The abundance of power is essential to the development of a strong industrial base, a necessity for any state aspiring to lead the world